 In SooSL Desktop, you normally open a dictionary project when SooSL starts.

-However, if you have more than one dictionary project, you may want to open a different project later.
+However, if you have more than one dictionary project, you may want to open a different dictionary later.
 Here's how.
 (In SooSL Web, to switch dictionaries, read this help topic.)

-Important: The instructions here only work if you have already opened the project in SooSL before.
-If you have a project in a ZooZL file from another user, you need to import it first before you can open it.
+Important: The instructions here only work if you have already opened the dictionary in SooSL before.
+If you have a dictionary project in a ZooZL file from another user, you need to import it first before you can open it.

 To open a dictionary, click Tools.
 It is in the top-right corner of the SooSL window.
 Then click Open dictionary.
 You will see a dialog like this:

-After "Look in:", it shows the path-name of a folder, and under it on the right, the dictionaries that are in that folder.
-If a dictionary name is in blue text, that means it is currently open in SooSL.
+After "Look in:", it shows the path-name of a folder (directory), and under it on the right, the dictionaries that are in that folder.
+If a dictionary title is in blue text, that means it is currently open in SooSL.
 If you click on the dictionary title, you will see more information about it below.

-When you find the dictionary you want, click the dictionary name and click , or just double-click the dictionary name.
+When you find the dictionary you want, click the dictionary title and click , or just double-click the dictionary title.
 If you change your mind and don't want to open a new dictionary, click .

 If you want to see more information about the dictionary projects in the Open Dictionary dialog (above), click Detail View in the top-right corner of the dialog.
 You will see more columns.